inBeat/inbeat-website/content/top-influencers/instagram/music/south-korea/_index.md

 ---
-title: Top 10 Music Instagram Influencers In South Korea In 2023
+title: Top 10 Music Instagram Influencers In South Korea In 2024
 description: >-
-  Find top music Instagram influencers in South Korea in 2023.
-Most popular hashtags: #koreadj #electromusic #musicislife.
+  Find top music Instagram influencers in South Korea in 2024.
+Most popular hashtags: #idol #btsv #last.
 platform: Instagram
-hits: 125
+hits: 132
-text_top: Identify the most popular Instagram influencers on inBeat.
+text_top: Identify the best Instagram accounts on inBeat.
-text_bottom: inBeat aggregates 125 Instagram influencers like this in South Korea for you to pitch.
+text_bottom: Our platform holds 132 Instagram influencers like this in South Korea for you to contact.
 profiles:
   - username: "harutya_"
     fullname: >-